umasslowellmj/WOLFRACKET/README.md

 ### Munkhjargal Narmandakh
 Will be responsible for the production of results, so will be focusing on (Items 5 - 6.2)

+### Results & Documentation
+Documentation can be found in wolfracket/documentation.md Proof of concepts can be found in wolfracket/test-results.md

 <!-- Links -->
 [piazza]: https://piazza.com/class/i55is8xqqwhmr?cid=453